richfitz/remake/README.md

 ## Example

-Here's a very simple analysis pipeline that illustrates the basic problem:
+Here's a very simple analysis pipeline that illustrates the basic idea:

 1. Download some data from the web into a local file
 2. Process that file to prepare it for analysis
 3. Create a plot from that file
+4. Create a knitr report that uses the same set of objects

 The makerfile that describes this pipline might look like this: